fm4dd/cardano-scripts/docs/pool-deregister-tx.md

 ## pool-deregister-tx.sh

-Creates a transaction to to deregister the stake pool producer node from staking, and to reclaim the pool deposit.
+Creates a transaction to deregister the stake pool producer node from staking, and to reclaim the pool deposit.
 This stops the stake pool operation with a lead time of min 2 epochs, and max 18 epochs (defined in protocol parameters).

 **Warning:**
 Manual transaction generation is dangerous.